-Pursuant to the Merger and Acquisition Insight Report of the Authority (the Report) for 2021, the Board reviewed a total of 309 transactions in 2021.
-The number of assessments in 2021 is higher than the average number of assessments made between 2013 and 2020.
-Only two transactions were cleared at Phase II, and only three were conditionally cleared.
-The Board has not prohibited any transactions in 2021.
+Pursuant to the Merger and Acquisition Insight Report of the Authority (the Report) for 2022, the Board reviewed a total of 245 transactions during that year.
+The number of assessments in 2022 was higher than the average number of assessments made between 2013 and 2020.
+Only one transaction was cleared at Phase II and only two were conditionally cleared.
+The Board did not prohibit any transactions in 2022.